fpereiro/gotoB/tutorial/tutorial.md

    - The browser receives all these files and now has everything it needs to launch the frontend program.
 - Step 5: the frontend program is loaded!

 A frontend is a group of HTML, CSS & js files.
-Once all of them are loaded, the program is ready to run.
+Once all of these files are loaded onto the browser, the frontend is ready to run.

+### How do the frontend and the backend communicate?

+The frontend and backend communicate through the [web](https://en.wikipedia.org/wiki/World_Wide_Web).
+The web is a way to exchange information that runs on top of the [internet](https://en.wikipedia.org/wiki/Internet).
+How are the web and the internet related?
+Think of it in this way:

+- The internet is the *highway system*.
+- The web is the *vehicles* that run on the highway.
+- The user device and the server are *locations* that can be connected through vehicles running in the highway.

+The frontend always starts the conversation by making a *request* to the backend.
+The backend replies to the frontend's request with a *response*.
+(There are exceptions to this, but in general it is true).
+The communication between frontend and backend is a sequence of requests and responses.

+TODO
+- html/css/js
+- state
+   - what is it
+   - cycle of change
+- templates
+   - replacement, conditional, iteration
+   - in the backend vs in the frontend

 Why three types of files instead of one?
 Each type of file has its specific uses: